Thinking of solo travel but not sure where to start? START HERE!

 So it may not be a complete walk in the park but this will be YOUR home for the duration, and you'll be expected to treat it that way.

-Both sitters and homeowners pay a fee to join the site (more on that here).
+Both sitters and homeowners pay a fee to join the site.
+This isn’t a free-for-all, and a lot of work goes into vetting.

 A trust badge is basically a rating that helps a homeowner assess your reliability.
 Trusted Housesitters has three levels: the higher your badge, the more likely a homeowner will choose you as a sitter.